Sunday, 30 November 2014

 Mass is sung after Terce.
 During Advent for ferial and Dominical Masses in the Roman rite the deacon and sub-deacon do not wear the dalmatic and tunicle but violet folded chasubles, an ancient feature of the Roman liturgy.
 The Gloria in not sung, the second collect is Deus, qui de beate, the third collect is Ecclesiae.
 The Creed is sung, the preface that of the Blessed Trinity and, as the Gloria was not sung, the dismissal is Benedicamus Domino, sung by the deacon facing the altar not turned towards the people.

 In the 'liturgical books of 1962' so much has been excised from the Breviary that there are only two volumes not four and Advent Sunday marks the beginning of the Pars Prior, which runs until first Vespers of Trinity Sunday.
+The Vigil of St. Andrew has been abolished and even the feast of St. Andrew, the first called Apostle, is omitted this year in the universal calendar!
 Mattins is cut down to a single nocturn of three lessons.
-At Prime there are no preces.
-At Mass the deacon wears the dalmatic, and the sub-deacon the tunicle as at other times of the year.
+At Prime there are no Dominical preces.
+At Mass the there is the novelty for the the Roman rite of the deacon wearing the dalmatic and the sub-deacon the tunicle in a penitential Mass of the season.
 Folded chasubles, so ancient and so quintessentially Roman, have been tossed aside.
-There is only one collect and the dismissal is Ite, missa est. At Vespers there are no commemorations.
+There is only one collect and the dismissal is Ite, missa est. Vespers are of the Sunday with no commemorations.